speshori/Team-Project-1---IS-601/GitCommandsandTerminology.md

 Takes changes from staged commits and merges them from one branch to another.
 *git merge* otherRepo
 This will take the updated commit from otherRepo and merge them onto the current branch you are on

+## Checkout
+Checkout allows you to move between branches in a repository *git checkout* master
+Switches to master branch